ManfredAabye/diva-distribution/README.md

 # ⚠️This is a feasibility study and has no practical use yet
+Status: It works, but the Wifi HTML pages cannot be accessed.

 ## 🚀 Diva Distribution - .NET 8 Edition